 5.Research and design centers with related office buildings where offices are designed to accommodate executive, administrative, professional, accounting, engineering, architectural, and support personnel.

 7.Artist, pottery and recording studios.

 8.Employee services.
-Employee services such as a cafeteria, snack bar or exercise gym may be permitted as an accessory use to a permitted or conditional land use in the this district, provided such services are contained wholly within the principal structure and are offered to employees only.
+Employee services such as a cafeteria, snack bar or exercise gym may be permitted as an accessory use.

-9.Office and warehouse of skilled trade contractor such as electrical, heating, and plumbing contractors.
+9.Office and warehouse of skilled trade contractor (i.e. electrical, heating, plumbing).

-10.Office and warehouse of service contractor such as cleaning services and home maintenance and repair.
+10.Office and warehouse of service contractor (i.e. cleaning services, home maintenance/repair).